 Find answers to common questions about Admissions, Academics, School Services & Programs, and Religious Affiliations

 When should I apply?
 Pre-Registration for the following school year opens during Lutheran Schools Weeks in March.
 The cost of registration is heavily discounted for this week only and registration will continue to increase up until the first day of school.
 Current students are given priority to reserve spaces and new students who register for a spot in March will be allotted available spots beginning in April.
 Families are strongly encouraged to complete pre-registration before the last day of school but may continue to enroll over the summer pending available space.
 New students may also be admitted mid-year depending on available space in the classroom.

 What do I need to enroll?
 All new students must submit a copy of their birth certificate and a current physical, dental, and eye exam in order to enroll at Grace.
 Families must also pay a registration fee for each child they plan to enroll.
 Registration fees are discounted each March during Lutheran Schools Week for the following school year.
 Registration fees increase after Lutheran School’s Week to $50/child until June.
 Summer registrations are considered late registration.
 Any child that registers during the summer or after the start of the school year will be charged a $75/child registration fee.

 How much will I have to pay?
 Grace Christian Academy charges monthly tuition using an online billing system.
-The full cost to educate one child at Grace is $6200 per year however all families are eligible for certain subsidies and most qualify for additional financial assistance.
-Additional Grace tuition assistance will be based on family size, the number of children you wish to enroll, and your income.
-Families that qualify for Grace Tuition Assistance will generally pay between $150-$375 for 1 student with additional discounts for multiple children.
-Families that qualify for Action for Children typically pay between $50-250/family.
+The full cost to educate one child at Grace is $6200 per year however all families receive financial subsidies to reduce their costs.
+Additional Grace tuition assistance is based on family size, the number of children you wish to enroll, and your income.
+Other assistance may be available through the state of Illinois DHS Action for Children program.
 Financial Aid and DHS Action for Children applications are available online or in the school office.